Code-Institute-Submissions/Memory-games/README.md

     - #### Returning Visitor Goals
         1. As a Returning Visitor, I want to play the games again and attempt to beat my previous scores.
         2. Also, I want to easily send suggestions for new games and/or updates that can be added.
-        3. Also, I want the ability to Interact with other players to keep track of high scores.

     - #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added features and games.
-        2. Also, I want to check to see If theres any new high scores.
-        3. Also, I want to sign up to a newsletter where I can be alerted when something new Is added.

 - ### Design
     - #### Colour Scheme